- 1 Updated

 Note!
 This IP-list is updated every week, so you need to make sure your firewall is updated accordingly.

-The other way of limiting the impact of the gateway on the firewall is to force the gateway to use HTTPs for service bus and not use direct TCP.
+The other way of limiting the impact of the gateway on the firewall is to force the gateway to use HTTPs and not use direct TCP.
 There is a setting in the gateway application for this.
 The upside is that you only need port 443 to be opened.
 The downside is that the performance of the gateway may be greatly reduced.

 Note!
 If you enable this, you do not have to worry about other ports, besides 443.